SAML-Toolkits/php-saml/demo2/Readme.txt

     The SLS endpoint of the SP process the Logout Response and if is valid, close the user session of the local app.
 Notice that the SLO Workflow starts and ends at the SP.

     5.2 SLO Initiated by IdP.
 In this case, the action takes place on the IdP side, the logout process is initiated at the idP, sends a Logout Request to the SP (SLS endpoint sls.php of the endpoint folder).
-    The SLS endpoint of the SP process the Logout Request and if is valid, close the session of the user at the local app and sends a Logout Response to the IdP (to the SLS endpoint of the IdP).The IdP recieves the Logout Response, process it and close the session at of the IdP.
+    The SLS endpoint of the SP process the Logout Request and if is valid, close the session of the user at the local app and sends a Logout Response to the IdP (to the SLS endpoint of the IdP).The IdP receives the Logout Response, process it and close the session at of the IdP.
 Notice that the SLO Workflow starts and ends at the IdP.